natural/java2python/doc/features.md

   * `null` is changed to `None`
   * `false` is changed to `False`
   * `true` is changed to `True`
-  * if necessary, floating point literals are modified to become valid Python values
+  * if necessary, floating point literals are changed to valid Python values
-  * string and character literals are translated as Python strings
+  * string and character literals are changed to Python strings

 Transformation of literal values happens at the AST level; see the `astTransforms` configuration value for details.